jonashackt/spring-boot-vuejs/README.md

 As there is already a secured Backend API, we also want to have a secured frontend part.

-The super simple solution: No frontend auth store at all!

-Every solution you find on the net is quite overengineered for the "super-small-we-have-to-ship-today-app".
-Why should we bother with a frontend auth store like vuex, why start with OAuth right up front.
+Every solution you find on the net seems to be quite overengineered for the "super-small-we-have-to-ship-today-app".
+Why should we bother with a frontend auth store like vuex at the beginning?
+Why start with OAuth right up front?
 These could be easily added later on!

-The simplest possible solution would simply invoke a backend resource every time, we want to check, whether somebody should be able to access the current site.
+The simplest solution one could think about how to secure our frontend, would be to create a simple Login.vue component, that simply accesses the `/api/secured` resource every time the login is used.

-Therefore we use [Vue.js conditionals](https://vuejs.org/v2/guide/conditional.html) to show something on our Protected.vue - or not, if we're not logged in.
-For now this is only handled by a boolean:
+Therefore we use [Vue.js conditionals](https://vuejs.org/v2/guide/conditional.html) to show something on our new [Login.vue](frontend/src/components/Login.vue):

 ```
 <template>